-As of , after giving effect to the Separation, the Debt Financing Transactions and this offering, our pro forma net tangible book value (deficit) was approximately \$, or \$ per share of our common stock based on shares of our common stock outstanding immediately prior to the completion of this offering.
+As of , after giving effect to the Dividend to SMC and Promissory Note, the Separation, the Debt Financing Transactions and this offering, our pro forma net tangible book value (deficit) was approximately \$, or \$ per share of our common stock based on shares of our common stock outstanding immediately prior to the completion of this offering.
 This represents an immediate dilution of \$ per share of our common stock to new investors purchasing shares of our common stock in this offering.
 The following table illustrates this dilution per share of our common stock, assuming an initial public offering price of \$ per share of our common stock, which is the midpoint of the public offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Assumed initial public offering price per share of our common stock \$ Historical net tangible book value (deficit) per share as of March 31, 2024 \$ Pro forma net tangible book value (deficit) per share of our common stock after giving effect to the Separation and the Debt Financing Transactions Increase (decrease) in pro forma net tangible book value (deficit) per share of our common stock attributable to new investors purchasing shares of our common stock in this offering Pro forma net tangible book value (deficit) per share of our common stock after giving effect to the Separation, the Debt Financing Transactions and this offering Dilution in pro forma net tangible book value (deficit) per share of our common stock to new investors purchasing shares of our common stock in this offering \$
+Assumed initial public offering price per share of our common stock \$ Historical net tangible book value (deficit) per share as of March 31, 2024 4 \$ Pro forma net tangible book value (deficit) per share of our common stock after giving effect to the Dividend to SMC and Promissory Note, the Separation, and the Debt Financing Transactions Increase (decrease) in pro forma net tangible book value (deficit) per share of our common stock attributable to new investors purchasing shares of our common stock in this offering Pro forma net tangible book value (deficit) per share of our common stock after giving effect to the Dividend to SMC and Promissory Note, the Separation, the Debt Financing Transactions and this offering Dilution in pro forma net tangible book value (deficit) per share of our common stock to new investors purchasing shares of our common stock in this offering \$